 Aligning daily activities with personality

 When it comes to improving health and subjective wellbeing, recommender systems haven’t been sufficiently explored.
-And while recent advances in smartphone-based technologies and user modeling present opportunities for delivering such systems, understanding the drivers of subjective wellbeing at an individual level is key.
-So the question becomes, how can the congruence between activities and personality traits be maximized to improve subjective wellbeing?
+And while recent advances in smartphone-based technologies and user modelling present opportunities for delivering such systems, understanding the drivers of subjective wellbeing at an individual level is key.
+So the question becomes, how can the congruence between activities and personality traits be maximised to improve subjective wellbeing?

 "Aligning daily activities with personality: Towards a recommender system for improving wellbeing", Proceedings of ACM Conference on Recommender Systems (RecSys), 2019.

 Cultural impact and automatic personality models

 To make greater technology personalisation possible, sensor data collected from smartphones is used to infer users’ personality traits.
 But improving the accuracy of this type of inference is a significant challenge, especially when many models don’t consider the potential impact of culture on the data obtained.
 Could country-specific datasets improve trait prediction?
 And if so, by how much?

 "Modeling personality vs. modeling personalidad: In-the-wild mobile data analysis in five countries suggests cultural impact on personality models", Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies archive (IMWUT), Volume 3 Issue 3, Presented at Ubicomp, London, UK, September 2019.